xn-intenton-z2a/repository0-crucible/seeds/zero-README.md

 `repository0-crucible` is a demo repository that showcases the GitHub workflows imported from intentïon [agentic‑lib](https://github.com/xn-intenton-z2a/agentic-lib).
 Its primary purpose is to demonstrate these automated CI/CD workflows.

-To create a self-evolving agentic coding system of your own based on this one see the [TEMPLATE-README.md](./TEMPLATE-README.md) for more details.
+To create a self-evolving agentic coding system of your own based on this one see https://github.com/xn-intenton-z2a/agentic-lib

 This readme shall evolve into a JavaScript library based on of the seed CONTRIBUTING files in [./seeds](./seeds).